History of Rocket League in Timeline

 May 2019: Epic Games Acquires Psyonix

 In May 2019, Epic Games announced its acquisition of Psyonix for an undisclosed amount.
-The game was planned to be added to the Epic Games Store by late-2019.
+Following the purchase, Rocket League was planned to be added to the Epic Games Store.

 In July 2019, the free-to-play version of Rocket League was successfully licensed through China's approval process.

-In December 2019, Psyonix replaced the Crates system in Rocket League with Blueprints, which offer a known specific item, along with a new rotating Item Shop.
+In December 2019, the Crates system in Rocket League was replaced with Blueprints, offering known items, and a new Item Shop was introduced with rotating featured and daily items.

-During the 2019 Radical Summer event, Psyonix released two new car packs, the Ecto-1 from the Ghostbusters film franchise in June and the KITT from the 1980s television series Knight Rider in July.
+For the 2019 Radical Summer event, Psyonix released two new car packs; the Ecto-1 from the Ghostbusters film franchise in June, and the KITT from the 1980s television series Knight Rider in July.

 In 2019, Rocket League was nominated for the "Still Playing" award at the Golden Joystick Awards.

-January 2020: macOS and Linux Support to be Dropped
+January 2020: End of macOS and Linux Support Announced

-In January 2020, Psyonix announced that support for macOS and Linux would be dropped from Rocket League by March 2020 as part of a major upgrade to the base game systems.
+In January 2020, Psyonix announced that support for macOS and Linux would be dropped from Rocket League by March 2020, as part of a major upgrade to the base game systems.
+They offered full refunds to the game for macOS and Linux owners.

-In March 2020, Psyonix officially dropped support for macOS and Linux for Rocket League.
-After March 2020, these versions can no longer connect and use the online parts of the game.
+In March 2020, Psyonix dropped support for macOS and Linux for Rocket League.
+After March 2020, these versions were no longer able to connect and use the online parts of the game, but could still be played in single player or local multiplayer.

-In May 2020, Psyonix introduced the Modes of May event, featuring limited-time game modes every weekend, including Dropshot Rumble, Beach Ball, Boomer Ball, and Heatseeker.
+In May 2020, Psyonix introduced the Modes of May event, which included a number of limited-time game modes for every weekend of the month.

-On September 23, 2020, Rocket League transitioned to a free-to-play model on all platforms, adding cross-platform progression and new competitive tournaments.
+On September 23, 2020, Psyonix transitioned Rocket League to a free-to-play model on all platforms.
+This change included cross-platform progression, new competitive tournaments, and other features.
+The game also eliminated the need for console subscription services to play.

-2020: Online service support for macOS and Linux dropped
+2020: Game Goes Free-to-Play; Online Service Support Ends for macOS and Linux

-In February 2021, Psyonix released a limited-time game mode called Gridiron in celebration of Super Bowl LV, functioning similarly to gridiron football with the soccer ball replaced by a football in Rocket League.
+In February 2021, Psyonix released a limited time gamemode called Gridiron to celebrate Super Bowl LV.
+It functions similarly to gridiron football with the normal soccer ball being replaced by a football.

 March 2021: Rocket League Sideswipe Announced